 And now, you can see how easy they are to make at home!

-CRAB RANGOON IS A PARTY FAVORITE APP
+A PARTY FAVORITE APPETIZER

 Crab rangoon can be assembled a couple hours in advance, up to frying or baking them.
 Just keep them in an air-tight container.